-Unemployment Compensation Fund
+Unemployment Insurance Trust Fund

-Unemployment Insurance Trust Fund Universal Paid Leave Fund Workforce Investment Council Workforce Investment Fund Youth Apprenticeship Advisory Committee
+Universal Paid Leave Fund

+Workforce Investment Council

-234. COMMITTEE ON FACILITIES AND FAMILY SERVICES.
+234. COMMITTEE ON FACILITIES.

-- (a) The Committee on Facilities and Family Services is responsible for matters concerning welfare; social services; disability services;; and matters relating to the maintenance of public buildings and property management, including the declaration of government property as no longer required for public purposes. - (b) The following agencies come within the purview of the Committee on Facilities and Family Services:
+- (a) The Committee on Facilities is responsible for matters concerning disability services; parks and recreation; Caribbean affairs; and matters relating to the maintenance of public buildings and property management, including the declaration of government property as no longer required for public purposes. - (b) The following agencies come within the purview of the Committee on Facilities: